ocjojo/metalsmith-isolate/README.md

 # metalsmith-isolate

-A [Metalsmith](https://github.com/segmentio/metalsmith) that isolates files by a pattern.
+A [Metalsmith](https://github.com/segmentio/metalsmith) plugin that isolates files by a pattern.
 This allows you to apply other metalsmith plugins only to specific files.

   - can match files by pattern